cow12331/networkAnalysis/analyse twitter data/README.txt

 (1) Use the Karate Club Data, at http://www.ee.columbia.edu/~cylin/course/sca-14/dataset/zachary.zip.
 Write programs to calculate these properties of each node:
-每 Degree
+Degree
-每 Closeness Centrality
+Closeness Centrality
-每 Betweenness Centrality
+Betweenness Centrality
-每 Clustering Coefficient
+Clustering Coefficient
 (2) Write a program to visualize this network, using the force-direct algorithm.
 Save the individual steps from random positions as individual files.
 Use the HTML/Javascript template at